 The medial branch nerves deliver pain signals from the spine to the brain.
-Certain conditions and injuries can affect these nerves and cause incredible pain in a patient.
-A medial branch block is a procedure in which local anesthetic is injected onto the medial branch nerves to reduce facet joint pain in the cervical, thoracic, or lumbar spine.
+Certain conditions and injuries can affect these nerves and cause severe pain in a patient.
+A medial branch block is a procedure in which local anesthetic is injected onto the medial branch nerves to reduce facet joint pain in the cervical, thoracic or lumbar spine.

 Medial Branch Nerves

 A medial branch block is used to reduce pain from the medial branch nerves.
 These nerves connect the facet joints in the spine to the pain centers in the brain.
 When one of these nerves is damaged or impacted, it sends pain signals to the brain and the patient feels the pain.
 The goal of a medial branch block is to prohibit the nerves from sending these pain signals to the brain.

 The patient is given a local anesthetic medication;